madetech/blog/posts/tdd_rspec.md

 end
 ```

-## Breaking down the test structure
+Don't read too much into what's going on with the code example, the thing to take away is the structure of the test, and it's readability.

-One initial thing to make note of is that there are now two separate tests, each with clearly defined subjects.
-Testing one class allows our tests to remain focused and not accidentally start testing functionallity that belongs elsewhere.
+## Breaking down the structure

-The test structure mirrors the Given-When-Then pattern, derived from Behaviour Driven Development.
+The test structure mirrors the _Given-When-Then_ pattern, derived from Behaviour Driven Development.

  * Given: Setup your tests using `let` and `before` blocks
  * When: Define your test `subject`